jasnell/proposal-promise-lazy/README.md

 The arguments passed into the callback are the `resolve()` and `reject()` functions, just as in the Promise construtor.

 If the deferred Promise is never awaited the callback is never evaluated.

+### Problem Statement

+The problem statement here is: JavaScript should allow for a first-class lazy Promise variant that defers execution as a queued task only when there are continuations attached.

 ## `Promise.defer(...)` and `AsyncContext`